October 11, 2024 8 Reasons Your Zinnias Are Dying (And How to Fix Them!)

 What Soil Type Do Zinnias Like?

-Zinnias prefer soil with a pH level between 5.5 and 7.5.
-If the pH is off they can struggle to absorb nutrients properly which can lead to yellowing leaves and stunted growth.
+Zinnias like soil with a pH level between 5.5 and 7.5.
+If the pH isn’t right then they can have issues with absorbing the nutrients properly.
+This can result in yellowing leaves and not growing fully.

 Common Soil Problems:

-- Lack of nutrients: Zinnias need a bit of feeding to keep them blooming, especially if you’re growing them in pots.
+• Lack of nutrients: Zinnias need some feeding to keep them flowering especially if they’re growing in pots.

 Solution: